epfl-ada/ada-2023-project-lassa8639/README.md

 There are several types of patterns of video numbers related to a certain topic:

 1. Sudden Peaks: A sharp increase in the number of videos over a short period might suggest a trend, especially if it's followed by a sharp decline.
 Trends often correlate with a viral event or a fad that quickly gains and then loses public interest.
 2. Gradual Increase: A steady or sequential increase in the number of videos over a longer period may indicate a growing concern or interest in an issue, suggesting it's an ongoing topic rather than a fleeting trend.
 3. Sustained Levels: If after a rise, the number of videos remains consistently high instead of dropping back down, this could imply that the topic has evolved into an enduring issue.
 4. Periodic Spikes: Repeated spikes could indicate recurring interest in a topic, which could be a trend that comes back in waves, possibly tied to seasonal events or recurring triggers.
 Examples are Black Friday as shown in our code, election, Olympics etc.
 5. Plateaus: After a rise, if the graph levels off to a plateau, it might be indicative of a sustained discussion, which could mean the topic is an ongoing issue.

+And we try to match the above patterns to below Youtube video types:

+1. Ephemral trend; examples in our implementations are Ice Bucket Challenge, Pokémon GO, and Black Friday.
+2. Long-going trend that reveals real social problems; our implementation includes climate change, gender inequality, and online data privacy.
+3. Some old topics that aren't likely to be new trend; numbers of these videos are likely to increase linearly proportional to the total video numbers; examples are ancient babylonia and Charlie Chaplin

 - ### [Channel Metadata](#channel-metadata-df_channels_entsvgz) [df_channels_en.tsv.gz] :
 - ### [Time-series Data](#time-series-data-df_timeseries_encsvgz) [df_timeseries_en.csv.gz] :